 I am a firm believer that there is no such thing as having too many apple desserts.
 When I need a simple dessert for me and my family on a weeknight, a quick apple dump cake or apple crisp is one I can easily whip up.
 When I’m serving guests or celebrating a holiday and I need something that is easy yet impressive, I’ll bake an apple pie.

 The base apple filling is made with crispy apples, cooked down in apple juice and cinnamon sugar that’s thickened up to make a gooey saucy filling.
 Then it’s topped with a sweet, buttery, crispy cake-like topping that will rival grandma’s cobbler any day!
+(It’s also amazing topped with a warm streusel topping.)
 It’s seriously, the best.
-Serve warm with a scoop of vanilla ice cream, whipped cream, and caramel sauce (yes, AND) and enjoy this absolutely delicious dessert in under 1 hour.
+Serve warm with a scoop of vanilla ice cream, whipped cream, and caramel sauce (yes, AND), and enjoy this absolutely delicious dessert in under 1 hour.

 Best Apples to Use for Baking